smaswin21/clubbing_databases/README.md

 # Clubbing in Madrid: A Comprehensive Guide to the City's Nightlife 🌃💃

 ## 🌟 Project Overview
-This project, developed by us, is a comprehensive guide to the vibrant clubbing scene in Madrid.
+This project, focused on backend to understand the role of databases is developed by us servers as a comprehensive guide to the vibrant clubbing scene in Madrid.
 It offers detailed insights into various clubs, events, and nightlife experiences in the city, making it an essential resource for party-goers and nightlife enthusiasts.

 ### Key Features:
 - 🎉 Detailed information on popular clubs in Madrid.